 In George Orwell’s futuristic novel, 1984, irony plays a major part and affects many of the novel’s plot twists, contributing to the development of the story and the meaning of the work as a whole.

 Let’s poke some holes for a second.
-There are two glaring weakness with this thesis statement:
+There are two glaring weaknesses in this thesis statement:

-2. There no insight, and perhaps worse, there is no demonstration that this writer has read 1984.
+- There is no insight, and perhaps worse, there is no demonstration that this writer has read 1984.

 A Stronger Thesis